errorstudio/voipfone_client/README.md

 ## Installation

-At the moment this gem isn't published in Rubygems.
-So you'll need to add it directly from github:

-Add this line to your application's Gemfile:
+This gem is in Rubygems, so you can add this line to your application's Gemfile:

-    gem 'voipfone_client', git: "http://github.com/errorstudio/voipfone_client.git"
+    gem 'voipfone_client'

 And then execute:

     $ bundle

+Or you can manually install the gem using:

+	gem install voipfone_client

 ##Configuration and Use